The Oddtown problem modulo a composite number: Introduction

+The construction has two ingredients.
+First, for each $i$ we exhibit an $\ell$-Oddtown of size $n$ such that the matrix formed by the characteristic vectors of its sets has sublinear inner rank over $\ZZ/p_t^{\alpha_t}\ZZ$ for every $t\neq i$, built from complements of hyperplanes in projective spaces over fields of characteristic $p_t$.
+Second, this low rank in the wrong characteristics allows us to superimpose the $\omega$ Oddtowns so obtained on a single ground set at the cost of few additional elements, by a gadget based on the Chinese remainder theorem.

-\paragraph{New result.} We more than double the $\omega \log n$ saving, and extend the result to general (non-square-free) moduli. \begin{theorem} Let $\ell$ be a positive integer with at least two distinct prime factors.
-Then
+In the other direction, we more than double the $\omega \log n$ saving in \eqref{eq:szegedy}, and extend the result to general (non-square-free) moduli. \begin{theorem} Let $\ell$ be a positive integer with at least two distinct prime factors.
+Then for any $n\geq 4$,

 \end{theorem}

 \begin{theorem} Let $\ell$ be a positive integer with at least two distinct odd prime factors.
 If $n$ is sufficiently large compared to $\ell$, then

 where $\varepsilon=\frac{1}{20}(\sum_{p\in P_\text{odd}^*(\ell)} p^{-2})$, and $P_{\text{odd}}^*(\ell)$ is the set of all odd primes $p$ dividing $\ell$ \emph{except} for the smallest such~prime. \end{theorem}